Token Plan

 For the complete list of Marketplace Scraper token costs, see the Marketplace catalog.

-1. Click your User Profile at the top-right corner of the page.
+1. Click your profile icon in the top-right corner of the dashboard.

 2. Select API Tokens.